 Selection of Acid Building Blocks for your Library of 5'-Modified Oligonucleotides

-Selection of carboxylic acids
+Selection of carboxylic acids.

 Just so you know, the coupling reaction must be specific, i.e. the carboxylic acid you use should have only one carboxylic acid or should be symmetrical (the former is preferred).
-Further, it should not have amino or other strongly nucleophilic groups (unless they are protected), so that it does not react with itself rather than with the amino group on the DNA that you want it to couple to.
+Further, it should not have amino or other highly nucleophilic groups (unless they are protected), so that it does not react with itself rather than with the amino group on the DNA that you want it to couple to.
 You should also bear in mind that the final deprotection step will be performed with a saturated solution of ammonia in water (NH4OH), a reagent that cleaves esters, labile amides, and a number of other groups, including b-elimination protecting groups, such as Fmoc (fluorenylmethoxycarbonyl) or CNE (cyanoethyl) groups.
 If you use an ester or another base-labile group, cleavage will occur, leaving only the portion that is connected to the carboxylic acid (now an amide) connected to the DNA.

 - One Fmoc- or Boc-protected amino acid or an amino acid derivative protected on N-a with an Fmoc- or Boc-group.
 The Fmoc-group will be removed during NH4OH treatment, whereas the Boc-group (tert-butyloxycarbonyl) will stay intact.
-A large number of these amino-protected amino acids is commercially available (Acros, Fluka, Sigma, Novabiochem, Bachem, etc.) Several are already in our collection.
-Please note the limitations in terms of reactivity stated above.
+A large number of these amino-protected amino acids is commercially available (Acros, Fluka, Sigma, Novabiochem, Bachem, etc.) Please note the limitations in terms of reactivity stated above.
 For example, if you want to use aspartic acid, you will need to have a derivative that has its side chain carboxylic acid group protected (e.g. Boc-Asp(OBn)-OH; in amino acid/ peptide short hand, the substituent on the Na-group precedes the three letter name of the amino acid residue, the substituent on the side chain is in parentheses, and the substituent on the carbonyl group follows; -OH means free acid, of course).

 Bleczinski, C. F.; Richert, C. Steroid-DNA interactions increasing stability, sequence-selectivity, DNA/RNA discrimination, and hypochromicity of oligonucleotide duplexes.
 J. Am.
 Chem.
 Soc.
 1999, 121, 10889-10894.